damosull/playwright-cucumber/README.md

   - `jsonFile` specifies the path to the JSON file containing the Cucumber test results which the HTML report will be based on.
   - `output` specifies the output path for the generated HTML report.

-- Overall, `reporter.js` configures the options for generating a HTML report using the `cucumber-html-reporter` package & triggers the report generation process based on the specified options.
+- Overall, `reporter.js` configures the options for generating a HTML report using the `cucumber-html-reporter` package & triggers the report generation process based on the specified options _(incl. the output path of the HTML report)_.
-- The resulting HTML report will be saved at the specified output path (reports/cucumber_report.html) with the provided settings and metadata.
+- The generated HTML report can be found in [reports/cucumber_report.html](reports/cucumber_report.html).

 2. Update `package.json`: